Fly Fishing the Middle Fork of the Salmon River

 Native Bull Trout

-Bull trout are a unique non-anadromous hybrid of the (now extinct on the Middle Fork) Dolly Varden, which is a type of char salmon.
+Bull trout are a unique non-anadromous hybrid of the Dolly Varden (now extinct on the Middle Fork), which is a type of char salmon.
 They are easily identified by their unmistakable fluorescent pink and yellow spots, large dorsal fin, and large predatory mouth.
-Due to their elusive habitats, and ability to outgrow most other trout species in their habitat, catching a bull trout carries a unique stigma among many fly fishermen.
+Due to their elusive habitats, and ability to outgrow most other trout species in their habitat, catching a bull trout carries a unique challenge among many fly fishermen.

 Bull trout lead a predominantly subsurface lifestyle, although on the Middle Fork we experience a midsummer time period, often when the water is starting to warm up around early August, that bull trout will feed aggressively on the surface for 2-3 weeks.
 It’s very hard to target bull trout, and in fact illegal due to their federally endangered status.
 The most common time to see bull trout is when it attacks a yearling cutthroat, or a small hybrid cut-bow, on your line while fishing the Middle Fork of the Salmon River.